Financial-Times/ftdomdelegate/MIGRATION.md

 It also uses [ES Modules over CommonJS](https://hacks.mozilla.org/2018/03/es-modules-a-cartoon-deep-dive/) syntax, and updates the default export to the constructor.
 We recommend to include `ftdomdelegate` using the es modules syntax.

-If you used the `.Delegate` constructure update your import:
+If you used the `.Delegate` constructor update your import:

 ```diff
 -const Delegate = require('ftdomdelegate').Delegate;